1. What is newborn baby acne and what does it look like?

 Baby acne should not be confused with infantile acne which begins later (between three and six months of age) or adult acne.
+It should also not be confused with baby milk spots.
 If you’re unsure, please consult your GP.

 “The spots first appeared on my son’s face when he was about 10 days old and I was convinced it was because I was doing something wrong – perhaps washing him too much or even not enough.
 I also wondered whether he could be allergic to his formula.
 I shared my worries with the other moms at my parents’ group, lots of whom were second and third-time parents, and they explained that it was just newborn acne and that lots of their older kids had had it just after birth too.
 I felt a lot better after that and stopped trying to ‘fix’ it.
 After a month it was gone.
 It’s frustrating but you do just have to be patient.”

 Doctors don’t know for sure why newborn baby acne develops but one of the most popular theories for the cause of newborn acne is that hormones passed from mother to baby through the placenta – and also breastmilk – are to blame.

 These hormones aggravate the sebaceous glands causing pimples to break out on the newborn’s face, usually on the cheeks, nose and forehead, but sometimes on baby’s neck, back and chest too.